 No Data Cap or Bandwidth Limit

-Unlike some VPN providers, Hotspot Shield Elite imposes no data cap whatsoever.
-This means you can torrent large files freely and without limit.
+Unlike some VPN services, Hotspot Shield Elite imposes no data cap whatsoever.
+This means you can download large torrent files freely and without limit.

 Our tests have also shown that Hotspot Shield does not throttle your speeds in any way.

-Some VPNs will purposefully restrict your connection speeds if you engage in bandwidth-heavy activities, such as P2P file-sharing.
+Some VPNs will purposefully restrict your connection speeds if you engage in bandwidth-heavy activities.
 Given that avoiding ISP throttling is one of the main reasons to torrent with a VPN in the first place, it’s important that your chosen provider does not limit your bandwidth.

 Your IP address: Hotspot Shield logs your IP address during your VPN session but claims not to link it to your online activity.